kohana/core/guide/kohana/config.md

 [!!] **Note:** The above syntax is simply pseudo code to illustrate the concept of config merging.

-On some occasions you may want to append a config source to the bottom of the stack, to do this pass `FALSE` as the second parameter to `attach()`:
+On some occasions you may want to append a config source to the bottom of the stack.
+To do this pass `FALSE` as the second parameter to `attach()`:

 	// Stack: <empty>